 The Chris/Jay Continuous Build was a continuous integration system developed within Google by Chris Lopez and Jay Corbett sometime before August 2005 (when I started at Google).
 It originated as a single bash script, and was modified heavily over the years by developers and testers across Google, eventually with pieces broken into separate scripts and a reimplementation in Python by Matthew Springer known as Pybuild.
 It ran on a single machine, with its configuration and output stored publicly on an NFS filer accessible throughout the company.
-It was the successor to the Unit Test Framework, a fundamental component of the Testing Grouplet’s Test Certified program, and the predecessor to the One-Click Build and the Test Automation Platform.
+It was the successor to the Unit Test Framework, a fundamental component of the Testing Grouplet’s Test Certified program, and the predecessor to the One-Click Build and the Test Automation Platform (TAP).

 Again, I’m surprised by how much I have to say about a given Google topic once I sit down and dig into it.
 There’s a lot of overlap with past and future posts, but none of this stuff happened in a vacuum, so it’s somewhat unavoidable to pull in bits of context from all over the place.